DougCal/ServerHive/README.md

 const routes = [['method', 'URL'], ['method', 'URL']];
 ```

-**Method (string):** are usual type of requests (e.g. ‘GET’, ‘POST’, ‘DELETE’, ‘PUT’);
+**Method (string):** are the usual type of requests (e.g. ‘GET’, ‘POST’, ‘DELETE’, ‘PUT’);

 **URL (string):** will be the portion of your specific route (e.g. ‘/users’, ‘/puppies’);

-rp.setRoutes can be called multiple times and will concat the new routes to the routes cache
+rp.setRoutes can be called multiple times and will add the new routes to the routes cache

 ### Example: